Do you want to know more about core web vitals?

-Improving them will help you rank higher in SERPs, providing more visibility for your website and driving more traffic to your site.
+Improving them will help your content rank higher in SERPs, providing more visibility and traffic to your site.

-- Largest Contentful Paint (LCP): This measures how long it takes for the largest element on your page to load.
+- Largest Contentful Paint (LCP): This is how long it takes for the largest element on your page to load.
 The ideal LCP is under two seconds.

 - Cumulative Layout Shift (CLS): This measures how much your page layout shifts during loading.
-The ideal CLS is less than 0.01.
+The aim for CLS is less than 0.01.

 Why Are Core Web Vitals Important?

-Page experience consists of a group of signals that measure how users perceive the experience of interacting with a web page.
+You need to know that page experience consists of a group of signals that measure how visitors perceive the experience of interacting with a web page.

 These signals include core web vitals, as well as other factors such as:

 Google has said that core web vitals became a ranking factor in SERPs in May 2021.
-This means that if your website has poor core web vitals, you may struggle in ranking well.
+This means that if your website has poor core web vitals, it may relatively impact your rankings.

 Additionally, it may lead to a bad user experience on your website.
 If visitors have to wait too long for your page to load, they may become frustrated and leave.

-If your website is flagged as unsafe, you may see a drop in your rankings.
-Basically, you don’t want your site to get malware.
+So, if your website is flagged as unsafe, you may see a drop in your rankings (in short, you don’t want to get malware or hacker attacks).